 *York Hospital [roles sometimes available, sometimes shown on their NHS vacancy website under “Volunteer” -more details on the “gifts” notice board in common room].

-* THESE LAST THREE PLACEMENTS MAY TAKE MANY WEEKS TO ORGANISE so you will do one of your other PDP activity choices for the first term, while we confirm your ‘community service’ can begin in January.
+* THESE LAST FOUR PLACEMENTS MAY TAKE MANY WEEKS TO ORGANISE so you will do one of your other PDP activity choices for the first term, while we confirm your ‘community service’ can begin in January.
 You would normally then commit to more than one term at this placement.

 In addition to the above, other opportunities for volunteering can be found on the “gifts” notice board to the right of the plasma screen in the common room and on the “do-it” website described there.